 Holcomb and his wife, Donna, have been married 34 years and she’s in fact the one who encouraged him to take a second look at his winning mount.

-“She’s kind of the horsepower behind this,” Holcomb laughed.
+“She’s kind of the horse behind this,” Holcomb laughed.
 “Seriously, though, she’s the one who encouraged me to make the trade.
 She said I needed him.
 She’s picked a bunch of good ones over the years.

 “I think one thing that keeps me going down the road is just getting to spend quality time with my wife.
 We get to visit more going up and down the road than we do any other time.”